 Arrivals and Departures

-Wichita’s Dwight D. Eisenhower National Airport was voted as Third Best Small Airport in USA Today’s national Reader’s Choice poll in 2020 and 2022.
-It serves six airlines – Alaska Airlines, Allegiant, American Airlines, Delta Air Lines, Southwest, and United with 14 nonstop destinations.
-Level 2 of the airport, a lounge, and gallery devoted to aviation history, is a great place to view elements highlighting the city’s impact on the industry.
+Wichita’s Dwight D. Eisenhower National Airport was voted as third Best Small Airport in USA Today’s national Reader’s Choice poll in 2020 and 2022.
+It serves six airlines – Alaska Airlines, Allegiant Air, American Airlines, Delta Air Lines, Southwest Airlines and United Airlines with 14 nonstop destinations, including two more coming soon.
+Level 2 of the airport features a lounge and gallery at the top of the escalators devoted to aviation history and the city’s impact on the industry.

 One Wichita aviator who deserves credit is Erwin Bleckley, the city’s forgotten Medal of Honor hero.
-In 1918, his mission was to deliver supplies to the Lost Battalion while his DH-4 took on enemy fire.
-Still, in the planning stages, the Bleckley Airport Memorial Foundation is working to honor the brave pilot with a memorial at the airport to recognize his inspirational WWI efforts.
+In 1918, his mission was to deliver supplies to the Lost Battalion while his de Havilland DH-4 took on enemy fire.
+Still in the planning stages, the Bleckley Airport Memorial Foundation is working to honor the brave pilot with a memorial at Eisenhower National Airport to recognize his inspirational WWI efforts.

 If arriving via general aviation at Colonel James Jabara Airport, give yourself a few minutes to tour their visitor’s lounge.
 The walls are covered with historic photos that pay homage to the war hero and Wichita High School North graduate for which the airport is named.